 Answer: Millennium Park

-- Let’s look backwards!
-Today, if you visited the corner of Randolph and Carpenter in Chicago's Near West Side, you would see the world famous golden arches sign at McDonald’s global headquarters.
-From 1990 - 2014, that was the same location that what media titan filmed her titular show behind the famous Harpo Studios banner?
+9. If you vist the corner of Randolph and Carpenter in Chicago's Near West Side, you would see the world famous golden arches sign at McDonald’s global headquarters.
+It was also the location where which media titan filmed her titular show behind the famous Harpo Studios banner?

-- N Michigan Avenue in Chicago is home to what large neo-Gothic Tower, built in 1925?
+10. N Michigan Avenue in Chicago is home to what large, neo-Gothic Tower built in 1925?
 It gets its “T” name from the popular Chicago newspaper and media company that used to have its offices in the building.

 Answer: Tribune Tower

-- What federation of motor clubs, known for its roadside service and its repetitive acronym, was founded in 1902 in Chicago, Illinois?
+12. What federation of motor clubs, known for its roadside service and its repetitive acronym, was founded in 1902 in Chicago?
 It is a privately held not-for-profit national member group.

 Answer: American Automobile Association